We have distilled critical knowledge of liquid chromatography and mass spectrometry into a one day, interactive course

 The course covers ion suppression, the use of electrospray or APCI and MS-MS data acquisition modes.
 Optimisation of interface and mass filter settings and how to best utilise the LC to speed up sample throughput will be discussed.

 All popular interface types and mass analysing equipment (quadrupole, TOF, ion trap, etc.) are comprehensively covered.
+Find out more below, or contact us for additional information.

 - How modern API designs work and which one best fits your LC and application requirements